Cubs vs. Pirates Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will send Marcus Stroman (8-4) to the mound for his 16th start this season.
+- Kyle Hendricks (2-2) will take to the mound for the Cubs and make his sixth start of the season.

-- Stroman has pitched five or more innings in six straight games and will look to extend that streak.
+- Hendricks will look to finish five or more innings for the fifth start in a row.

-- In 15 appearances this season, he has finished five without allowing an earned run.
+- He has made five appearances and finished one of them without allowing an earned run.

 |Opponent